mlanza/ai-literacy/101/15-the-cult-of-personality.md

 * **Loss of control eroded trust.** Even if routing was smarter in theory, hiding the choice removed transparency.
 * **Companionship mattered more than expected.** For some, the “personality” wasn’t just nice to have; it was part of their routine.

 That last point gets to the heart of it.
-That feeling you get when you walk into your regular coffee shop and the barista greets you by name, already starting your usual order.
+The personalities felt *vivid*, the kind you could remember like a favorite regular at your coffee shop — the barista who greets you by name, already starting your usual order.
 It’s a small thing, but it says *you matter*.
 You could get coffee anywhere, but you come back for that connection.

 People don’t only want precision or speed from AI — they want *presence*.
 They enjoy the small human-like cues — warmth, humor, curiosity — even when they know full well it’s just simulated.
 We already accept this with fictional characters.
 C-3PO was a droid, but also a personality you could miss if he were replaced.
 The same thing happens with LLMs.